 Please understand that if you refuse to accept these Terms, you may not use this site or our services.
 For any queries concerning our website please visit the rules & ethics pages, contact us via our support page, or you can also email us at: moc.snoitadnuofylimafabasnull@ofni.

 1. Our information

 We operate and own the website sabafamilyfoundations.com.
-We are Saba Family Foundations (‘We’/‘Us’/‘Saba Family Foundations’/’SFF’) a company not registered in England and Wales and with our office at c/o Saba Family Foundations, 35 Berkeley Square, Mayfair London, W1J 5BF, UK.
+We are Saba Family Foundations (‘We’/‘Us’/‘Saba Family Foundations’/’SFF’).
+Our office location and mailing address is c/o Saba Family Foundations, Kemp House, 160 City Road, London, England, EC1V 2NX, United Kingdom.

 2. Our services & contact information

 There are a few simple steps that you need to be aware of before you use our services:

 2.1 Before you can use our Services you may (but not necessarily) need to register (for free) on our site.
 On registration you may provide a username, an email address and/or a password, keep these safe at all times and do not disclose them to anyone;

 2.2 You may also register by signing in with Twitter or Instagram.

 2.3 Our Services are not listed on our site.
 If you wish to order our Services then you must follow the instructions on our site to order our Services.
 Your order constitutes an offer to us to subscribe to our Services.

 2.4 All offers for our Services are subject to acceptance by us.
 The contract between us (Contract) will be formed if we do not reject the offer.